44thm0820/data-structures-and-algorithms-82/javascript/linked-list/README.md

 ## API
 <!-- Description of each method publicly available to your Linked List -->
 - Create a Linked List class
-- Within your Linked List class, include a head property.
+- Within your Linked List class, includes a head property.
-  - Upon instantiation, an empty Linked List should be created.
+  - Upon instantiation, an empty Linked List iscreated.

-- The class should contain the following methods
+- The class contains the following methods
   - insert
     - Arguments: value
     - Returns: nothing